TLC: Tables, Ladders & Chairs (2014): Storylines

-The card consisted of nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines that played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 At Survivor Series, Bray Wyatt defeated Dean Ambrose by disqualification when Ambrose hit Wyatt with a chair.
 After the match, Ambrose drove Wyatt through a table, threw chairs on him and stood on top of a ladder.
 Shortly afterwards, it was announced that Ambrose would face Wyatt in a Tables, Ladders and Chairs match at TLC.

 At Survivor Series, Nikki Bella defeated AJ Lee for the WWE Divas Championship.
-On the December 8 edition of Raw, it was announced that AJ would invoke her rematch clause to face Nikki for the title at TLC.
+On the December 8 episode of Raw, it was announced that AJ would invoke her rematch clause to face Nikki for the title at TLC.

-On the November 24 edition of Raw, Daniel Bryan returned as a special guest manager and put former Director of Operations Kane in charge of food concessions.
+On the November 24 episode of Raw, Daniel Bryan returned as a special guest manager and put former Director of Operations Kane in charge of food concessions.
 Ryback attacked Kane after Kane threw a hot dog at Ryback.
-On the November 28 edition of Smackdown, Kane attacked Ryback during his match with Seth Rollins and attacked Ryback with a chair after the match.
-Later in the night, Bryan (who was also the guest manager that night) announced that Ryback would face Kane in a Chairs match at TLC.
+On the November 28 episode of SmackDown, Kane attacked Ryback during his match with Seth Rollins and attacked Ryback with a chair after the match.
+Later in the night, Bryan (who was also the guest manager that night) announced that Ryback would face Kane in a chairs match at TLC.

-On the December 1 edition of Raw, Seth Rollins attempted to persuade John Cena to bring The Authority back into power, but they were interrupted by the Anonymous Raw General Manager, who announced that Cena and Rollins would face off in a Tables match at TLC and added that if Cena loses, he will no longer be the #1 contender for the WWE World Heavyweight Championship.
+On the December 1 episode of Raw, Seth Rollins attempted to persuade John Cena to bring The Authority back into power, but they were interrupted by the Anonymous Raw General Manager, who announced that Cena and Rollins would face off in a tables match at TLC and added that if Cena loses, he would no longer be the #1 contender for the WWE World Heavyweight Championship.

-On the December 1 edition of Raw, The Usos won a Tag Team Turmoil match to face WWE Tag Team Champions The Miz and Damien Mizdow for the titles at TLC.
+On the December 1 episode of Raw, The Usos (Jey Uso and Jimmy Uso) won a tag team turmoil match to face The Miz and Damien Mizdow for the WWE Tag Team Championship at TLC.